Elfsight: How Marketing Automation Can Benefit a SaaS Company for Small Businesses

 — When deleting a customer, their statistics get erased from the campaign data, making the historical data absolutely useless;

 — Cumbersome filter structure.
-Parameters duplicate themselves in different categories, and sometimes even Mindbox employees get confused working it all out.
+Parameters duplicate themselves in different categories, and sometimes even Maestra employees get confused working it all out.

 — Minor interface flaws: no option to sort campaigns alphabetically or by creation date, for instance.

-A special thanks to Tatiana Evmenchikova and Ksenia Seregina from the support service, who helped with the practical issues of working with Mindbox.
+A special thanks to Tatiana Evmenchikova and Ksenia Seregina from the support service, who helped with the practical issues of working with Maestra.

 Elfsight Identified Bottlenecks in the Product